fenago/nlp-pytorch/lab_guides/Lab_8.md

 very similar, but with subtle key differences.
 We will start by looking at local attention.

-In **local attention**, our model only looks at a few hidden states from the encoder.
-For example, if we are performing a sentence translation task and we are calculating the second word in our translation, the model may wish to only look at the hidden states from the encoder related to the second word in the input sentence.
-This would mean that our model needs to look at the second hidden state from our encoder (*h*[2]{.subscript}) but maybe also the hidden state before it (*h*[1]{.subscript}).

 In the following diagram, we can see this in practice:

 ![](./images/B12365_08_2.jpg)

-We first start by calculating the aligned position, *p*[t]{.subscript}, from our final hidden state, *h*[n]{.subscript}.
-This tells us which hidden states we need to be looking at to make our prediction.
-We then calculate our local weights and apply them to our hidden states in order to determine our context vector.
-These weights may tell us to pay more attention to the most relevant hidden state (*h*[2]{.subscript}) but less attention to the preceding hidden state (*h*[1]{.subscript}).

-We then take our context vector and pass it forward to our decoder in order to make its prediction.
-In our non-attention based sequence-to-sequence model, we would have only passed our final hidden state, *h*[n]{.subscript}, forward, but we see here that instead, we only consider the relevant hidden states that our model deems necessary to make its prediction.

 The **global attention** model works in a very similar way.
 However, instead of only looking at a few of the hidden states, we want to look at all of our model\'s hidden states---hence the name global.
 We can see a graphical illustration of a global attention layer here:

 ![](./images/B12365_08_3.jpg)